 Writing a cover letter can be as time-consuming as drafting its counterpart, the resume.
 Writing a cover letter isn’t something we do every day, so you’re not alone if you feel out of practice.
-Once you’ve learned how to properly format a cover letter, you should consider making the task even easier with a cover letter template.
+Once you’ve learned how to properly, you should consider making the task even easier with a cover letter template.
 Here’s why.

 While the proper format will ensure a professional presentation, a cover letter template goes a step further.
 The information contained in the body of your cover letter is going to vary depending on your situation.
 A cover letter template is a preformatted document appropriate for entry-level applicants to accomplished professionals.
 Let’s take a look at how your cover letter template choice might vary depending on your situation.